 January is National Walk Your Pet Month and National Train Your Dog Month, so we’ve taken a look at the importance and benefits of both.

-Here are our top 4 reasons why you should walk your dog daily and have them trained in basic commands:
+Here are our top 5 reasons why you should walk your dog daily:

 #1: Walking uses up energy and provides stimulation.